benhid/ghostie/README.md

 ## How it works

 ghostie establish a WebSocket connection between the server and the client via [socket.io](https://socket.io).
-Submitted notifications (POSTed) are then broadcasted to all connected clients and shown in the browser.
+Submitted notifications (POSTed) are broadcasted to all connected clients and persisted in the local database.

 If the user granted permission, a desktop notification is displayed using the [Notification API](https://developer.mozilla.org/es/docs/Web/API/notification).